 Discussing cards discarded or hand possibilities is not allowed.
 A penalty may be given for discussion of hands during play.

 Players are encouraged to use GGPoker’s emojis at the poker tables, but asked to avoid ‘spamming’ other players.

 Deal making is allowed in many tournaments.
 If all remaining players in a tournament agree to making a deal, they should indicate so by selecting the appropriate option at the table.
 A deal can then be discussed and agreed upon or rejected by the participating players.

 Bounty Tournament Policy

-In some specially designated GGPoker tournaments (e.g. as of April 2019, in Bounty Hunter tournaments), a bounty will be placed on some or all of the tournament participants.
-A player who eliminates an opponent will add the bounty amount to their own bounty total.
-Each surviving player’s bounty total will only be awarded once the prize-paying finishing positions are reached (i.e. the bubble bursts).
+In some specially designated GGPoker tournaments (e.g. as of January 2020, in Bounty Hunter tournaments), a bounty will be placed on some or all of the tournament participants.
+A player who eliminates an opponent will add half the bounty amount to their own bounty total, with the other half of their opponent’s bounty being instantly paid into their balance.

 In the event that two players show identical winning hands and therefore split the pot in a hand that eliminates another player(s), any bounty awarded will be divided equally between the players that hold the winning hands.

 Players may not make any agreement amongst themselves to eliminate a particular player in order to claim their bounty award.
 Such agreements are considered collusion, and are grounds for disqualification from the tournament and/or other penalties.